 455-24.5 Core (Shaft Excavation): Price and payment will be full compensation for drilling and classifying the cores/pilot hole, delivering them to the Department, furnishing drilled shaft concrete to fill the core/pilot hole, and all other expenses necessary to complete the work.

 When SPT tests are substituted for cores/pilot holes as provided in 455-15.6, they will be paid for at the price per foot for coring.

-455-24.6 Casings: Price and payment will be full compensation for additional costs necessary for furnishing and placing the permanent casing in the shaft excavation above the costs attributable to the work paid for under associated pay items for unclassified shaft excavation.
+- 455-24.6 Casings: Price and payment will be full compensation for additional costs necessary for furnishing and placing the permanent casing in the shaft excavation above the costs attributable to the work paid for under associated pay items for unclassified shaft excavation. - 455-24.7 Load Tests: Price and payment will include all costs related to the performance of the load test. - 455-24.8 Instrumentation and Data Collection: Price and payment will include all labor, equipment, and materials incidental to the instrumentation and data collection, and, when required, the load test report. - 455-24.9 Cross-Hole Sonic Logging: Price and payment will include all costs related to the performance of the CSL testing and incidentals to the cross-hole sonic test set-up.

-455-24.7 Protection of Existing Structures: Price and payment will include all cost of work shown in the Plans or described herein for protection of existing structures.
-When the Contract Documents do not include an item for protection of existing structures, the cost of settlement monitoring as required by these Specifications will be included in the cost of unclassified shaft excavation; however, work in addition to settlement monitoring will be paid for as Unforeseeable Work when such additional work is ordered by the Engineer.

-455-24.8 Load Tests: Price and payment will include all costs related to the performance of the load test.

-455-24.9 Instrumentation and Data Collection: Price and payment will include all labor, equipment, and materials incidental to the instrumentation and data collection, and, when required, the load test report.

-455-24.10 Cross-Hole Sonic Logging: Price and payment will include all costs related to the performance of the CSL testing and incidentals to the cross-hole sonic test set-up.

-Item No. 455- 18- Protection of Existing Structures - lump sum.
+455-24.10 Payment Items: Payment will be made under:

 Item No. 455- 88- Drilled Shaft - per foot.
 Item No. 455-107- Casing - per foot.
 Item No. 455-111- Core (Shaft Excavation) - per foot.
 Item No. 455-119- Test Loads - each.
 Item No. 455-122- Unclassified Shaft Excavation - per foot.
 Item No. 455-129- Instrumentation and Data Collection - lump sum.
 Item No. 455-142- Cross-Hole Sonic Logging - each.